rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 compiler itself.
 The build system uses the current beta compiler to build the stage-1 bootstrapping compiler.
 This means that the compiler source code can't use some features until they reach beta (because otherwise the beta compiler doesn't support them).
-On the other hand, for compiler intrinsics and internal features, we may be able to use them immediately because the stage-1 bootstrapping compiler will support them.
+On the other hand, for [compiler intrinsics][intrinsics] and internal features, we may be able to use them immediately because the stage-1 bootstrapping compiler will support them.

+[intrinsics]: ./appendix/glossary.md#intrinsic

 # Unresolved Questions